Bezzi/NextBus-RP/README.md

 # Python reverse proxy for NextBus API

-This is a python3 implementation of a reverse proxy for the NextBus API using docker-compose.
+This is a python3 implementation of a reverse proxy for the NextBus API using docker-compose, allowing multiple instances of the app running at the same time.

 By creating a web server the program receives GET requests from a user and forwards it - if the request is not already cached - to the NextBus API .